avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Initialize particles
 ~~~~~~~~~~~~~~~~~~~~~
-Particles are initialized according to the release raster extracted from the release shape file
+Particles are initialized according to the release raster extracted from the release shapefile
 and the mass per particle determination method (``massPerParticleDeterminationMethod``) specified in the configuration.
 The mass per particle determination method can be chosen between: